Limiting Beliefs – What They Are & How To Change Them

-- Social Pressure – how much you worry about social judgement or what people think about you (also known as Social Anxiety)
+- Social Pressure – the beliefs you have that determine how much you worry about social judgement or what people think about you (also known as Social Anxiety).

 You can read more detail about each of these ‘core’ limiting beliefs by clicking on each phrase.

-We offer all prospective clients an initial consultation to discuss your limiting beliefs prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your limiting beliefs prior to commencing any treatment plans.